Answer for Heaven

-Answer for Heaven is a 2019 Thai language television series starring Sunny Suwanmethanont, Kan Kantathavor and Pattarasaya Kruasawan.
+Answer for Heaven is a 2019 Thai language dramedy television series starring Sunny Suwanmethanont, Kan Kantathavor and Pattarasaya Kruasuwansiri.

 The plot revolves around an angel Tep (Sunny Suwanmethanont) who falls to earth to investigate why humans are doing fewer good deeds.
 At the same time, halos are appearing around the sun at an unprecedented frequency, believed to be attributed to aliens.

-It was broadcast from 18 April to 14 June 2019 on One 31 and released on Netflix on 28 June 2019.
+A crime reporter in Bangkok helps Tep with his investigation.